SoftUni-Internal/interactive-content/EN/04-Modules-And-Routing/01-NgModule.md

 A feature module is a sub-application inside your project.

 An Angular application contains multiple feature modules.

+Using them ensures better scalabity and also enables lazy loading, which we will learn about in a later lesson.

+## Core Modules

+Core Modules are a way to separate the configuration layer of our application from the rest of the application.

+We can do that by declaring our features and shared modules in a **Core Module** and simply providing it to the `AppModule`.

+We can look at it as a parent feature module for the content we add to an application.

 You can find more information about NgModules in the [Angular guide](https://angular.io/guide/ngmodules).